Trinity Tigers: Baseball

 A number of former Trinity baseball players have made names for themselves in the ranks of professional baseball teams around the country.

-Tim Scannell is in his 25th season as the Trinity University head baseball coach.
+Tim Scannell is in his 26th season as the head baseball coach.
 After serving as an assistant coach for two seasons, Coach Scannell took the Tigers’ reins prior to the 1999 campaign.
-Since that time, the Tigers have amassed an impressive 775 victories (.728) over 24 seasons with Coach Scannell at the helm.
+Since that time, the Tigers have amassed an impressive 775 victories (.728) over 25 seasons with Coach Scannell at the helm.
 Coach Scannell is ranked in the top 10 among active NCAA Division III coaches by winning percentage.
-The other Trinity baseball coaches are both former Trinity baseball players — David Smith is the Pitching Coach and Andrew Waters (a member of the 2016 National Championship Team) is the Assistant Baseball Coach.
+The other Trinity baseball coaches are both former Trinity baseball players — David Smith is the pitching coach.

 Basketball

-The Tigers had a successful men's basketball program under Bob Polk from 1965 to 1968; Polk, an Indiana native, had compiled a record of 197-106 at Vanderbilt, but poor health led to his resignation on the advice of his doctors.
+The Tigers had a successful men's basketball program under Bob Polk from 1965 to 1968; Polk, an Indiana native, had compiled a record of 197–106 at Vanderbilt, but poor health led to his resignation on the advice of his doctors.
 However, he was out of basketball for only 18 months as his health rapidly improved.
 As both the head basketball coach and athletics director, Polk became Southland Conference Coach-of-the-Year in 1967.
 He was also the NCAA National Coach of the Year for the NCAA College Division (the predecessor of today's NCAA Division II and NCAA Division III) in 1968.
-In his three years at Trinity, Polk compiled a 69-28 record and led the Tigers to the 1968 NCAA Men's Division II Basketball Tournament, where they finished third overall.
+In his three years at Trinity, Polk compiled a 69–28 record and led the Tigers to the 1968 NCAA Men's Division II Basketball Tournament, where they finished third overall.

+Trinity's women's teams, however, have had considerably more success.
+The 2002–03 edition went 28–5 and won the national championship under the leadership of coach Becky Geyer, despite never previously having won an NCAA playoff game in school history.
+While under the leadership of coach Cameron Hill, the team has become a perennial playoff participant, making it to the Elite 8 in 2022 and the Sweet 16 in 2023.
+In 12 seasons, Hill's teams have earned a record of 249–49 (0.835).